Sharyaveng/sharyaveng.github.io/README.md

   The 30th ACM International Conference on Information and Knowledge Management (CIKM).
 2021

-## Eudcations
+## Skills

-* 2019.09 ~ Now, School of Computer Science, Fudan University.
-  * Research interests: Graph Neural Networks, Recommender Systems.
-  * Advised by Prof. Ning Gu and Dr. Dongsheng Li.
-* 2015.09 ~ 2019.06, Jianxing Honors College, Zhejiang University of Technology.
-  * B.Eng. in software engineering.
-  * Advised by Prof. Jing Fan.
+* Nature Languages:
+  * Chinese
+  * English (IELTS: 6.5)

+* Program Languages:
+  * Python, Java, C++, C, MySQL

+* Deep Learning Frameworks:
+  * Pytorch,

 ## Honors
+* Outstanding Students of Fudan University, Shanghai, 2023
+* Outstanding Students of Fudan University, Shanghai, 2022

-* Zhejiang Provincial Excellent Undergradute Student, Zhejiang Province, 2019.06
+* Zhejiang Provincial Excellent Student, Zhejiang, 2019
-* Zhejiang Government Scholarship, Zhejiang Province, 2018.10
+* Zhejiang Government Scholarship, Zhejiang, 2018
+* The honorable mention of Mathematical Contest In Modeling, USA, 2018
-* Zhejiang Government Scholarship, Zhejiang Province, 2017.10
+* Zhejiang Government Scholarship, Zhejiang, 2017
+* The national first prize of China Undergraduate Mathematical Contest in Modeling, China, 2017

-## More About Yaveng
+## More About ME
 * Born in Shaoxing (Keqiao district), Zhejiang Province.
-* Languages: Chinese, English.
 * My hope: I can make machine more intelligent and create a more  wonderful life in the seen future.